richardcornish/jquery-endmark/README.md

 **jQuery Glyph** is a jQuery plugin that appends a decorative symbol to the last paragraph or list item of a block of text, creating a professional appearance like those in newspapers and magazines.

-A lot of CMSs are ill-equipped to handle the task, and rightfully so.
+A lot of CMSs are ill equipped to handle the task, and rightfully so.
 The glyph is decorative and should not be inserted into the original text.
-This makes it a perfect case for a JavaScript DOM insertion.
+This makes it a perfect case for a [JavaScript DOM insertion](http://api.jquery.com/append/).

 ## Demo